Constraining gravity with a new precision $E_G$ estimator using Planck + SDSS BOSS

 Additionally, for the galaxy auto correlation $C_\ell^{gg}$ the shot noise in the map correlates with itself.
 This contribution needs to be subtracted to estimate the underlying cosmological correlation.
 We do this before binning as

 where the coupled shot noise estimate $N^{\rm shot}$ is from \cref{eq:shotnoise}.

-We use a map resolution of nside=1024 throughout our analysis.
+We use a map resolution parametrized by $\mathit{nside}=1024$ throughout our analysis\footnote{This represents a map with $N_{\rm pix} = 12 \cdot \mathit{nside}^2 = 12,582,912$ pixel.}.
 Since the galaxy map is constructed in real space we need to account for the loss of power due to the finite pixelization used \citep{Marques2023}.
 To do this we apply the pixel window function specific to our map resolution as an effective beam function for the galaxy field objects in \namaster.
 For the auto-correlation, this is done after shot-noise subtraction.